bogdanjsx/minesweeper/README.md

 ==

-An attempt at the famous minesweeper game, using the curses library
+An attempt at the famous minesweeper game, written in C, using the curses library

 Compiler version: gcc 4.7

 External dependencies: curses library, get it executing the following command:

 	`sudo apt-get install libncurses5-dev`

 Recommended terminal size: 155x45